Introduction: the inbox is infinite — the postbox isn’t

 Handwritten notes work for a simple reason: they don’t behave like digital.

 They show up in the physical world.
 They get opened in a different context.
 They signal effort.
-And when used at the right moments, they can turn “we’ll see” into “let’s talk.”
+And when used at the right moments, they can turn “we’ll see” into “let’s talk,” “thanks for remembering,” or “I’ll buy again.”

 - when handwritten notes beat printed mail (and when they don’t)